jessiepoo/mygastronomicaljourney/README.md

       - the "runBefore" method in the WriterTest class
       - the "runBefore" method in the RestaurantTest class
 - I made a test class for that exception and included tests for empty and non empty restaurant names.

+## Phase 4 Task 3: Code Analysis
+- Right now, I have methods for both the "tried" and "to-try" restaurant collection  methods and fields in the same class, the "restaurantCollection" class.
+There is very low cohesion because of this.
+As a result, I decided to create an interface for the collections called RestaurantCollections and created 2 different subclasses ("TriedCollection" and "ToTryCollection") that implement that interface so that the execution can be handled by 2 different classes and eliminate the cohesion.
+I also had to change the write method in the Writer class and create 2 instances of restaurantcollections (Tried and ToTry) to the RestaurantCollectionApp class.